 The format of the report will reflect the Municipality's Key Performance Indicators (KPI) per Municipal Key Performance Area.
-Each Key Municipal KPA have number of Municipal Key Focus Areas (KFA's) which was deliberately designed by the AbaQulusi Municipality to focus its development initiatives in a more coherent and organised manner.
+Each Key Municipal Key Performance Area (KPA) have number of Municipal Key Focus Areas (KFA's) which was specifically designed by the AbaQulusi Municipality to focus its development initiatives in a more coherent and organised manner.

-This report will also endeavour to report to Council the Municipality's performance in terms of the five (5) National Government's Strategic Key Performance Areas for local government, which are Municipal Institutional
+This report will also attempt to report to Council the Municipality's performance in terms of the five (5) National Government's Strategic Key Performance Areas for local government, which are,

-Viability and Management and (5) Good Governance and Public Participation and (6) Cross -cutting interventions
+- (1) Basic Service Delivery - (2) Municipal Institutional Transformation and Development; - (3) Social and Local Economic Development; - (4) Municipal Financial Viability and Management and - (5) Good Governance and Public Participation and

+(6) Cross -cutting interventions